The University of Tennessee Medical Center in Knoxville, Tennessee, is a national leader in the care of neurocritical conditions.

 Our multidisciplinary medical staff has extensive training in caring for patients with injuries and diseases of the brain and spine.

-The team is led by neurointensivists, fellowship-trained medical doctors who manage critically ill neurological and neurosurgical patients.
-The medical center has more neurointensivists than any other hospital in East Tennessee, creating an unparalleled standard of care for our patients.
+The team is led by neurointensivists.
+These are fellowship-trained medical doctors who manage critically ill neurological and neurosurgical patients.
+The medical center has more neurointensivists than any other hospital in East Tennessee.
+This creates an exceptional standard of care for our patients.

-Each neurointensivist is supported by a nurse practitioner, a physician assistant and a pharmacist who have attained (at a minimum) a master’s degree, along with advanced training in neurological care.
+Each doctor is supported by a nurse practitioner, a physician assistant and a pharmacist.
+All of these advanced practitioners have obtained, at a minimum, a master’s degree, along with advanced training in neurological care.

-The neurocritical care unit is additionally staffed by a team of RNs with extensive initial and ongoing cerebrovascular training.
+The neurocritical care unit is also staffed by a team of registered nurses (RNs).
+These RNs have extensive initial and ongoing cerebrovascular training.

-In addition to the physicians, advanced practitioners, and RNs, there is a multidisciplinary team that ensures the very complex needs of these patients are met.
+In addition to the physicians, advanced practitioners, and RNs, we have a multidisciplinary team that ensures the very complex needs of these patients are met.